jay-joshy/allergyguide/content/research/sygma2.md

 |                                                                        1 |            365 (17.5)            |          362 (17.3)           |
 |                                                                       ≥2 |             94 (4.5)             |           98 (4.7)            |

-<span class="hl">From each group, only about 1% of patients were lost to follow-up</span>.
+<span class="hl-yellow">From each group, only about 1% of patients were lost to follow-up</span>.

 ### Primary Outcome

 {{ img(src="/research/sygma2/primary.png" alt="Primary outcome results", class="c1", caption = "Rate ratios for the annualized rate of severe asthma exacerbations.
 Solid line: non-inferiority margin; dashed line: superiority margin.") }}

-<span class="hl">PRN budesonide-formoterol was non-inferior to budesonide maintenance therapy for the annualized rate of severe asthma exacerbations</span>, with rates of 0.11 (95% CI, 0.10 to 0.13) and 0.12 (95% CI, 0.10 to 0.14), respectively (RR 0.97; upper one-sided 95% confidence limit, 1.16).
+<span class="hl-yellow">PRN budesonide-formoterol was non-inferior to budesonide maintenance therapy for the annualized rate of severe asthma exacerbations</span>, with rates of 0.11 (95% CI, 0.10 to 0.13) and 0.12 (95% CI, 0.10 to 0.14), respectively (RR 0.97; upper one-sided 95% confidence limit, 1.16).

 ### Secondary Outcomes